americocunhajr/americocunhajr.github.io/_software/SoBioS.md

 ---
 title: "SoBioS: Sobol’ Indices for Biological Systems"
 logo: "SoBioS.png"
-description: "An easy-to-run Matlab code for performing Sobol’ indices-based global sensitivity analysis of biological systems."
+description: "This is a MATLAB tool for conducting Sobol’ index-based global sensitivity analysis in biological systems.
+It allows researchers to quantify the influence of model parameters on biological system outputs, aiding in model validation and uncertainty quantification in systems biology."
 date: 2022-08-10
 website: "https://americocunhajr.github.io/SoBioS"
 github: "https://github.com/americocunhajr/SoBioS"